A war escape

 He spent the rest of the war teaching other pilots how to escape from an enemy-occupied country.

 After the end of WW2, Chalky returned home to New Zealand in November 1945.
-He married Lorna and had a daughter, Mary.
-Eventually he owned a huge farm: when Errol Brathwaite wrote the book Chalky was about 67 and the farm had 12,000 sheep and 1,000 cows.
+He married Lorna and they had three children.
+When Errol Brahwaite wrote the book, Chalky was around 67, and had 12000 sheep and 1000 cows.
+He proved to be a successful farmer.

 Chalky was awarded a DFC (Distinguished Flying Cross UK).